 When picking out glasses, please do not take the frames off of the displays yourself.
 The optical staff will do this for you.
 You are welcome to try on as many frames as you like.
 After you have tried on the frames, they will be disinfected with our UV sterilizer before being placed back on the displays.

 After your visit

 If you ordered contact lenses that were not shipped to you, contact us to arrange to pick them up in our silver drop box outside the building’s rear door.
-You will not be able to walk into the office to pick up a contact lens order.
 All contact lens orders must be paid in full at the time of order.